gertnexamples/ng-bs-control-group/README.md

-# ng-bs-control-group — AngularJS - Twitter Bootstrap - Control group directives
+#AngularJS - Twitter Bootstrap - Control group directives
 This app will show you how to create Control group directives for Twitter Bootstrap.

 ## controlGroup Element directive